numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 user given datatype (class).
 Force-casting is the current behaviour, and this may be made more restrictive in the future.

-In the case that an object is neither a known type, an array-like, or a sequence.
-The object will be regarded as handled as being of ``object`` dtype.
+Finally, in the case that an object is neither a known type, an array-like, nor a sequence, the object will be handled as being of ``object`` dtype.

 **Limitations:**